 Furthermore, if you’re looking for Chicago tourist attractions for kids, you can take them to the zoo and the conservatory for a day.
 Similarly, the park is family-friendly, with wooded areas and trimmed vegetation so you can enjoy a leisurely day out with your loved ones.
 If you’re hoping to avoid crowds, the best time to take little ones is on weekdays or very early on weekends before the park fills up.

 See Related: Best Places to Visit in the Midwest

 3. Chicago Lakefront Trail

-The 18-mile trail extends across multiple neighborhoods of the city, making it one of the most scenic routes that cover all of Chicago’s tourist destinations.
-You can use the trail to run, walk, or bike along the shore of Lake Michigan.
+The 18-mile trail extends across several city neighborhoods.
+You can use the course to run, walk, or bike along the shores of Lake Michigan.

-However, the trail can get quite crowded if you visit during the afternoon, and it doesn’t have many trees or shades to guard you against the sun.
-That’s why it’s not the ideal Chicago attraction for kids.
+Moreover, walking along the trail, you can catch views of the Navy Pier, the Museum District, Grant Park, and the distinct skyline of this beautiful city.
+However, the trail can get quite crowded if you visit during the afternoon, and it doesn’t have many trees or shady spots to guard you against the sun.

 See Related: Do You Need a Car in Chicago?

 Address: 201 E Randolph St, Chicago, IL 60602